jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 </details>

 ### At a larger scale
-When you're working at a small scale, it's very easy to cleanly encapsulate the behavior in a few scripts, but what if we had not only states for characters, but for our game as a whole?
+When you're working at a small scale, it's very easy to cleanly encapsulate the behavior in a few scripts, but what if we had not only states for characters but also for our overall gameplay logic?

-It turns out they're very useful for high level gameplay flow where you have a lot of systems that need to be coordinated.
+It turns out states and state machines are very useful for high-level gameplay flow where you have a lot of systems that need to be coordinated.

-For example, in my game ArrowBall I set up a state machine to control a round of play with the following States:
+For example, in my game ArrowBall, I set up a state machine to control a round of play with the following States:
 - GameStart
 - CountDown
 - ActiveRound